ruridge/code-demo/README.md

 You can use any extra tools you need to accomplish this.
 We want to respect your time and there's no need to reinvent the wheel.

-For further notes, follow the design specs in the Figma file shared with you by e-mail.
+Please, follow the design specs in the Figma file shared with you by e-mail.
+This Figma file contains "sticky notes" with more requirements about the page mechanisms.

 #### What we will look at